alphagov/paas-tech-docs/source/documentation/guidance/buildpacks.md

 Docker images also provide some advantages over custom buildpacks:

 - the same image can be run locally on developer machines, or on any Linux-based machine
-- exactly the same Docker image can be promoted between environments as an immutable asset, rather than being rebuilt each time (CF support for this is still experimental)
+- exactly the same Docker image can be promoted between environments as an immutable asset, rather than being rebuilt each time